 The swim team is a faithful participating program in the YMCA.
 Our mission is to put Christian principles into practice through programs that build healthy spirit, mind and body for all.

 To provide quality instruction and competitive opportunities for our participants to learn and enjoy the sport of swimming.

 Our winter season starts in early September, and runs through the middle of March.
 Practices are held in the evenings, 5 days a week, and include dryland activities.
 We attend 2 to 3 meets per month starting in October.

 In the winter, we participate in both the Northwest Ohio YMCA Swim League, and USA Swimming as an option to families who are interested.
 Our focus is primarily on YMCA Swimming, yet we offer the opportunity for athletes to participate in 2-3 USA Swimming meets a winter.
 USA Swimming in the winter is COMPLETELY OPTIONAL.

-Summer 2012 marks the first season that the Marion Family YMCA will participate in USA Swimming exclusively for the summer season.
-The season will start April 30th and run through the middle to end of July.
+Summer 2015 marks the first season that the Marion Family YMCA will participate in a YMCA League (Southeast/ West Virginia) and USA Swimming for the summer season.
+The season will run through the middle to end of July.
 Practices are held in the evenings, 5 days a week.
-For more information on our summer program, please contact Evan.
+For more information on our summer program, please contact Debbie.

 We believe that winning can only be measured against one meaningful and reliable standard, yourself.
 In order to do ones best, you must focus on the process of swimming fast, not winning.
 Please click here to see a description of the key factors that guide us through the sport of competitive swimming.